Giving back to the community

 It wasn’t until his third year at Botswana University, where he studied physics on a government scholarship given to high academic achievers, that Chris began to learn about the diamond industry.
 He pored through literature on the subject, hoping to learn as much as he could.
 He then understood that the planes of the explorers he had seen in his youth were part of a vast diamond industry that had shaped his country for the better.

-Chris received his chance to work in the field when he heard Leo Schachter’s Botswana diamond manufacturing plant in the village of Molepolole was looking to train a recent graduate.
+Chris received his chance to work in the field when he heard Schachter Botswana (Proprietary) Limited’s diamond manufacturing plant in the village of Molepolole was looking to train a recent graduate.
 On his first visit, he became enthralled with a model diamond he was shown.
 “I looked at the angles and came to realize that the shine comes from optics theory, which I had learned in physics.
 It was very fascinating to me.”

 Landing a position as a trainee, Chris put his heart and soul into furthering his understanding of the industry.
 “I wanted to learn about every stage of diamond manufacturing,” he said.